sematext/docs/docs/dashboards/reports-and-components.md

 ![Logs Dashboards Component](https://sematext.com/docs/images/guide/dashboards/logs-dashboard-component.png "Logs Dashboards Component")

 Our tools will help your DevOps team find common exceptions, detect patterns in behaviours, and solve performance issues and availability problems.

+### Saved Views

+With [Saved Views](/guide/saved-views) you can save your filters and groups for faster access later.
+If you find yourself often applying the same filters on your data then this feature can be a time saver.